BloomTech-Labs/micro-fund-be-b/README.md

 Thus the new table layout is as follows

 * User is the driving table.
+* Users have a Many-To-Many relationship with Organizations.
 * Useremails have a Many-To-One relationship with User.
 Each User has many user email combinations.
 Each user email combination has only one User.
 * Roles have a Many-To-Many relationship with Users.